adorsys/xs2a-adapter/docs/developer_guide.md

 ### Prerequisites

-For running or utilizing the Application please you may need:
+For running or utilizing the Application you may need:

 - Java 8+ JDK
 - Maven